Diving Into the Dells: A Wisconsin Watepark Vacation

 “With all of the kids running around here,” Raul recalled, “one of the lifeguards noticed that Christian was still in the pool playing when Eduardo was getting out.
 The lifeguard called to Eduardo and said ‘hey, don’t leave your little brother.’”

-The Diaz family visited two other parks during their weekend stay: Klondike Cavern and the Chula Vista Resort’s Los Rios.
+The Diaz family visited two other parks during their weekend stay: the Wilderness's Klondike Cavern and the Chula Vista Resort’s Los Rios.
 All three parks had similar features – slides, sprayers, tubes, wave pools, age-appropriate thrills.
 Of the three, however, both boys agreed that Chula Vista was their favorite.
 “I liked the Mayan and Aztec theme a lot,” said Eduardo.

 Raul and Marina preferred Los Rios for different reasons.
 “I liked that we were able to see more brown faces,” Marina said bluntly.
 “There were more Hispanics and African Americans mixed in to the crowds there, and I felt a little more comfortable about the resort because of that.”